-Dr. Lomax has worked to provide educational opportunities for African Americans and other Americans of color.
-Before coming to UNCF, Dr. Lomax was president of Dillard University in New Orleans and a literature professor at UNCF member—institutions Morehouse and Spelman Colleges.
+Lomax has worked to provide educational opportunities for African Americans and other Americans of color.
+Before coming to UNCF, Lomax was president of Dillard University in New Orleans and a literature professor at UNCF- member institutions Morehouse and Spelman Colleges.
 He also served as chairman of the Fulton County Commission in Atlanta, the first African American elected to that post.

 At UNCF's helm, Lomax oversees the organization's 400 scholarship programs, which award 10,000 scholarships a year worth more than $100 million.
 He also launched the UNCF Institute for Capacity Building, which helps UNCF's 37 member historically black colleges and universities become stronger, more effective and more self-sustaining.
-Under Dr. Lomax's leadership, UNCF has fought for college readiness and education reform in through partnerships with reform-focused leaders and organizations.
-He serves on the boards of Teach For America, the KIPP Foundation, the National Alliance for Public Charter Schools and Stand for Children.
+Under Lomax's leadership, UNCF has fought for college readiness and education reform through partnerships with reform-focused leaders and organizations.
+He serves on the boards of Teach For America and the KIPP Foundation.
 He also co-chaired the Washington, DC, mayoral education transition team and the search committee for a new DC school chancellor.

 Dr. Lomax serves on the boards of the Smithsonian Institution's Museum of African American History and Culture and the Studio Museum of Harlem.
 He founded the National Black Arts Festival.

 A Message from Dr. Michael L. Lomax: There’s A Crisis In Black Education.
 We Need Your Help To End It